Random walks in Euclidean space: The Local Limit Theorem

 For the rest of the proof we work with $\mu_1$ and assume that it satisfies the properties claimed in Lemma \ref{lm_connected}.
 Moreover, we assume that $\mu_1$ has property $(C)$ which is justified by Lemma \ref{lm_O} after changing the origin.
+Then we also need to multiply the function $\f$ appearing in Proposition \ref{pr_highssa} with a character, possibly increasing its Lipschitz norm by a factor depending on $\mu$ and $R$.
+(Compare with the discussion on page \pageref{pg_high} in Section \ref{sc_high}.)
+We set out to prove an inequality analogous to the one claimed in Proposition \ref{pr_highssa} for the operator $\rho(\mu_1)$.